audinux/parse-spec/README.md

 ```
 Maybe other facets should be added.
 We start with tags and we will see what is useful to filter.

+## Usage

+1. Check the path line 44 in `main.py`
+2. Run `python main.py`

+For test, the application can read the `tests` directory, which contains a few folders.

+To run on the full list of spec, clone the `fedora-spec` spec repo next to this repo.

 ## Using python-rpm-spec